-When I was young-if 2 people said the same word or phrase at the same time-both people yelled Jinx!
-Whoever spit the word Jinx out first-also said "and you owe me a coke!"
+When I was young if two people said the same word or phrase at the same time both people yelled Jinx!
+Whoever spit the word Jinx out first also said “And you owe me a coke!”
 I never remember a coke being bought for actual payment of one person beating the other to the proclamation of JINX!
-But we continued to say it anyway.
+But we always said it anyway.

 Webb Garrison’s book, Why You Say It, offers this info about the word Jinx and it’s origin: